 The answer is quite simple.
 Apart from the warm and sunny climate, Australia has a strong economy and favorable visa conditions.
 According to the U21 Ranking of Higher education Systems 2020, Australia was ranked number #2 for resource, environment, connectivity, and output, making it a perfect destination for career opportunities.

 Australia has a multicultural society, with almost half of all Australians either born overseas or has one parent born overseas.
 In addition to English, there are 259 languages spoken in Australian homes, and the most common are Italian, Mandarin, Arabic, Greek, and Cantonese.
 This has made Australia rich with nationalities and cultures from all over the world.

 Apart from this, Australia has favorable visa policies that attract a lot of international students.
-According to the Australian Department of Home Affairs, the student visa grants (2018-2019) in the higher education sector increased by 8.8%, as compared to the previous year.
-On 30 June 2019, there were 5534,139 student visa holders in Australia out of which 49.6% were from China, India or Nepal.
+According to the Australian Department of Home Affairs, the student visa grants (2021-2022) in the higher education sector increased by 12.3% compared to the previous year.
+On 30 June 2022, there were 150,597 student visas for higher education granted in Australia.

-Besides, as per the QS Best Student Cities 2019 survey, Melbourne ranks number 3 after London and Tokyo.
-In fact, almost all major cities in Australia make it to the top 100 best student cities ranking with Sydney at #9, Brisbane at #22 and Canberra at #23.
+As per the QS Best Student Cities 2023 survey, Melbourne ranks number 5 after London, Munich, Seoul and Zurich.
+Almost all major cities in Australia make it to the top 100 best student cities ranking with Sydney at #9, Brisbane at #24, and Canberra at #35.

 MBA in Australia for International Students